ixartz/Next-js-Boilerplate/README.md

 ### Translation (i18n) setup

 For translation, the project uses `next-intl` combined with [Crowdin](https://l.crowdin.com/next-js).
 As a developer, you only need to take care of the English (or another default language) version.
 Translations for other languages are automatically generated and handled by Crowdin.
-You can use Crowdin to collaborate with your translation team or use machine translation to translate the messages yourself.
+You can use Crowdin to collaborate with your translation team or translate the messages yourself with the help of machine translation.

 To set up translation (i18n), create an account at [Crowdin.com](https://l.crowdin.com/next-js) and create a new project.
 In the newly created project, you will be able to find the project ID.
 You will also need to create a new Personal Access Token by going to Account Settings > API.
 Then, in your GitHub Actions, you need to define the following environment variables: `CROWDIN_PROJECT_ID` and `CROWDIN_PERSONAL_TOKEN`.